jdevfullstack/github-pages-tutorial/README.md

 HTML.
 And as we know, when it's HTML format, that's the very consumption of web browsers, isn't it?

-Now, here is the catch, when you want to distribute your content as in it's hard copy, in Google Chrome, you can simply right-click the page and click `Print` you now have the PDF version of your content.
+Now, here is the catch: when you want to distribute your content as hard copy, in Google Chrome, you can simply right-click the page and click `Print` you now have the PDF version of your content.